Mullerdark1/Anonyfiles/README.md

-complete p2p invest file
-written in html
+complete investment files and other test files written in html css php laravel
-css
-php
-laravel
 JavaScript
-contact for rest of files @ kashpeer.ng@gmail.com
+contact for rest of files @ olamilekanabbeyokekunle@gmail.com